What Is the E4 Base Pay in 2025?

 E4 is the fourth enlisted pay grade for military service members.
 All military personnel within this pay grade are paid the same base rate across all military branches.
 The U.S. Department of Defense’s military pay chart shows the base pay you can earn for different years of service.

-Pay grades range from E1 to E9 for enlisted officers.
+Pay grades range from E1 to E9 for enlisted service members.
 Privates or recruits start at the E1 pay grade and can work their way up to the E4 military rank through promotions.
 The basic pay is the primary compensation for military personnel.
 However, your pay may include other allowances, special pay, and bonuses.

 How Is E4 Base Pay Calculated?